michaelgadda/trading_sys/GUI EXECUTABLE/README.txt

 This is a basic GUI I use daily for my trading!

+If you would like to use this first download the GUI EXECUTABLE folder.

-In order to use it just click on the "Main.exe" application
+Then to use it just click on the "Main.exe" application

 It will open up a cmd, you don't need to do anything, it is just loading.